rroller/netgear/README.md

 # Home Assistant Netgear Integration

-The `Netgear` [Home Assistant](https://www.home-assistant.io) integration allows you to integrate your Netgear access points into Home Assistant.
-Today this integration supports the WAX device models but is coded to make it easy to add other devices, simply implement the NetgearClient interface.
+The `Netgear` [Home Assistant](https://www.home-assistant.io) integration allows you to integrate your Netgear WAX access points into Home Assistant.
+Today this integration supports the WAX device models but is coded to make it easy to add other devices in the future.

 Supports turning on WI-FI SSIDs.
 This is particular useful if you want to automate turning on your guest WI-FI network.